szachovy/superset-cluster/tests/TESTING.md

 ### Required software

-Testing host is the `ubuntu:22.04` and has the following software installed:
+Testing host is the `ubuntu:22.04` runner with the [software installed](../README.md#installed-software) meeting the [required criteria](../README.md/#hosts-specification) with the following software installed for testing:

 * `terraform v1.0.10`
-* `openssh-server v1:8.9p1-3ubuntu0.7`
 * `python v3.10.12` with the following third party packages:
   * `ansible v9.5.1`